 Skip to content

-PTAC Air Conditioning: What is a PTAC Unit?
+PTAC Meaning: What is a PTAC Air Conditioner?

 ptac air conditioning

-In this guide, we discuss what PTAC units are, how it differs from conventional AC, and what advantages they bring.
+In this guide, we discuss what a PTAC air conditioner is, what PTAC means, how it differs from conventional AC, and what advantages it brings.

 PTAC stands for Packaged Terminal Air Conditioner, and is a type of self-contained, through-the-wall air conditioning and heating unit.